New realm of personalized medicine with brain stimulation

-Category: Environment Hits: 0Millions of patients suffering from neurological and mental disorders such as depression, addiction, and chronic pain are treatment-resistant.
+Category: Environment Hits: 1Millions of patients suffering from neurological and mental disorders such as depression, addiction, and chronic pain are treatment-resistant.
 New research paves the way for a promising alternative: personalized deep brain stimulation.
 Researchers have found a way to predict what effect electrical stimulation will have on an individual's brain activity across multiple brain regions.
 The work represents a major step forward in achieving new therapies for a whole host of neurological and mental disorders.

 Read more https://www.sciencedaily.com/releases/2021/02/210201113604.htm